 Markup tables appropriately.

-Use HTML markup properly to explicitly communicate relationships between column and row headers and the data cells within their scope.
+Use HTML markup properly to communicate relationships between column and row headers and the data cells within their scope.
+For more information, see the WebAIM article Creating Accessible Tables.

 Identify language of text.